Toddler Holding Poop While Potty Training: Tips and Solutions

 When to Start Potty Training

-How to Prepare for Potty Training
+How to Prepare

-Common Potty Training Problems
+Common Problems

 Constipation and Withholding

-Constipation and withholding are common potty training problems that can cause discomfort and pain for your child.
+Constipation and withholding are common problems that can cause discomfort and pain for your child.
 When a child is constipated, they may avoid going to the bathroom because it hurts.
 This can lead to stool withholding, which can make the constipation worse.

 To help your child with constipation and withholding, make sure they are getting enough fiber in their diet and are drinking plenty of fluids.
 Encourage them to sit on the toilet regularly, even if they don’t feel like they need to go.
 If the problem persists, talk to your doctor about treatment options.